RonenGupta/SoftwareEngineeringFR_10SE/README.md

 We hope you have fun in your astronomical fantasies!

-## Installation/Requirements
+## Requirements

 For the following program, you will require these modules:
 - 'requests' for getting APOD data
 - 'pillow' for image handling
 - 'ttkbootstrap' for cool GUI graphics
-- 'tkinter' for the actual GUI
+- 'tkcalendar' for a cool DateEntry feature in the GUI

+## Install Dependencies
 Clone the repository and navigate to the project directory:

 Then run the command: